 One of the must things to do in Budapest, but what is Gellért Hill?

 It is a hill located on the Buda side and one of the best places to see in Budapest.
 Here you’ll find several points where loads of tourists are flocking around.
 It is that famous.
 Also, Gellért Hill is listed as a UNESCO World Heritage site.

 So, you can add that to your growing list of visited UNESCO sites!
 You’re probably asking why you should go there, so here’s why… Not only you’ll see a beautiful view of Pest from the Buda side, but also you’ll get to see some of the many things Budapest is well known for, and these are:

 - The Liberty Statue (or Freedom Statue) – a monument that represents the lives of the people who sacrificed themselves for the independence of Hungary

 - Citadella – a fortress where you’ll see the Buda side, as well.

-- Gellért Hill Cave – a Catholic Church
+- Gellért Hill and Statue – a Catholic Church